Bigna Silberschmidt

 Bigna Sereina Silberschmidt (born 16 December 1985) is a Swiss journalist and news presenter for Swiss Radio and Television.
-Since 2020, she is an anchor for the daily news program 10vor10 and deputy of Einstein (science program).
+In 2020 she became an anchor for the daily news program 10vor10 and deputy of Einstein (science program).
 Previously she worked as presenter of Schweiz aktuell and in the domestic news department.
 She is a second cousin of National Councilor Andri Silberschmidt (b.
 1994).